 The whole idea of jewelry has an allure that is hard to describe.
 The word jewelry comes from the Old French word jouel, which in turn comes from the Latin jocale, which means “plaything.”
-The British spelling is jewellery, while most other countries use the American spelling, which is jewelry.
+The British spelling is jewelry, while most other countries use the American spelling, which is jewelry.

 They are decoration for the body and may be attached to a body part or on clothes.
 These include rings, necklaces, earrings, brooches, and bracelets, and normally refers to something that is durable, so real flowers or bugs are not considered jewelry.

 Metal with gemstones are the most popular type of jewelry for many centuries, as evidenced by archaeological artifacts.
 However, some cultures use corals, beads and shells as well, and most have survived thousands of years intact.
 The strongest influence on jewelry design comes from Asia.